mikeferguson/robot_calibration/README.md

    kinematic chain.
 Additional models can reproject through a kinematic chain and then a sensor, such as a 3d camera.
 For IK chains, `frame` parameter is the tip of the IK chain.
+   * chain - Represents a kinematic chain from the `base_link` to the `frame` parameter (which in MoveIt/KDL terms is usually referred to as the `tip`).
+   * camera3d - Represents a kinematic chain from the `base_link` to the `frame`
+     parameter, and includes the pinhole camera model parameters (cx, cy, fx, fy) when doing projection of the points.
+This model only works if your sensor publishes CameraInfo.
+Further, the calibration obtained when this model is used and any of the pinhole parameters are free parameters is only valid if the physical sensor actually uses the CameraInfo for 3d projection (this is generally true for the Primesense/Astra sensors).
  * free_params - Defines the names of single-value free parameters.
 These can be the names of a joint for which the joint offset should be calculated, camera parameters such as focal lengths, or other parameters, such as